-Behaviours which disrupt learning dealt with by Head of Year Strategies that the Head of Year may use to managing behaviours of students Persistent unacceptable behaviour referred to Speak to student and relevant teacher.
-Head of Year when other interventions have not Build up rapport with student. been successful.
-(Unacceptable behaviour and Targeted assemblies to address year group interventions must have been recorded on school issues.
-MIS).
-Time out cards.
-Vaping/smoking Issue toilet pass based on medical advice.
-Unacceptable behaviour during break/lunch and in Daily and weekly reports. the corridor.
-Issue C3 School ASDT Reports of bullying.
-Hub support.
-Less than 85% attendance.
-Intervention programmes e.g., Vaping programme Academic concerns from across a number of Liaise with SEN. subjects.
-Withdrawal to Head of Year.
-Abuse of toilet/timeout passes.
-Liaise with Head of Key Intimidation of students and staff.
-Stage/EWS/parents/guardians.
-Cyber-bullying.
-Refer to and liaise with Youth Service/ external Conduct to and from college. agencies.
-Repeated lateness after registration.
-Pastoral support.
-Truancy across many subjects.
-Positive language to encourage.
-Inappropriate use of mobile phones -including Counselling referral. photographing or videoing staff/other students.
-Advise teachers/departments on how to manage Verbal abuse or students and staff. students so that appropriate teaching strategies Sectarianism and racism. can be developed.
-Theft.
-Discussion with Head of Key Stage for advice Social media concerns. assistance in managing persistent unacceptable Swearing. behaviour or serious one-off incidents.
-Vandalism.
-Suspension - in consultation with Head of Key Escalation from Head of Department.
-Stage, Head of Pastoral Care/VP (Unacceptable behaviour and interventions by Post suspension meeting subject teacher and Head of Department must Pastoral issues - must be recorded on CPOMS. have been recorded on school MIS)
+Behaviours which h disrupt learning dealt with by Head of Year Strategies that the Head of Year may use to managing behaviours of students ceptable behaviour referred to • Speak to student and relevant teacher. hen other interventions have not • Build up rapport with student. l.
+(Unacceptable behaviour and ust have been recorded on college • Targeted assemblies to address year group MIS). ast have been recorded on college issues.
+Vaping/smoking • Time out cards. ehaviour during break/lunch and in • Issue toilet pass based on medical advice. the corridor. eriaviour during break/idilicit and in • Daily and weekly reports.
+Reports of bullyi ing • Issue C3 College ASDT Less than 85% a • • Hub support. erns from across a number of • Intervention programmes e.g., Vaping programme subjects. one and a decision and a second • Liaise with SEN. Abuse of toilet/ti meout passes. • Withdrawal to Head of Year. tudents and staff. • Liaise with Head of Key Stage/EWS/parents/guardians.
+Cyber-bullying. • Refer to and liaise with Youth Service/ external Conduct to and from college. agencies. ess after registration. • Pastoral support.
+Truancy across • • Positive language to encourage. • se of mobile phones -including • Counselling referral. or videoing staff/other students. • Advise teachers/departments on how to manage Verbal abuse or students and staff. students so that appropriate teaching strategies Sectarianism an d racism. can be developed.
+Theft. • Discussion with Head of Key Stage for advice Social media co ncerns. assistance in managing persistent unacceptable Swearing. behaviour or serious one-off incidents.
+Vandalism. • Suspension - in consultation with Head of Key Head of Department.
+Stage, Head of Pastoral Care/VP pehaviour and interventions by • Post suspension meeting and Head of Department must • Pastoral issues - must be recorded on CPOMS. have been recor rded on college MIS)